QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 #. then deduces optimal actions given those values

-We'll go through these steps in turn
+We'll go through these steps in turn.